The Hypercubes

 "The Hypercubes" conform a new electronic musical instrument integrated by see-through cubes with electronic components inside, allowing you to work with electronic music in a much more physical way.
 By connecting the modules together you can generate, modify and control pure electronic sounds without the need to use computers.
 Connect as many cubes as you need according to the complexity of the sound that you want to create, or vary the way they are placed to alter the resulting circuit.
 The perfect music for a robot funeral!

-A new analog electronic instrument "The Hypercubes" (2014) is an analog modular system in which instead of patching cables you use the physical modules snapped together to route the signal in and out of each cube, thus creating sounds.
+"The Hypercubes" (2014) is an analog modular system in which instead of patching cables you use the physical modules snapped together to route the signal in and out of each cube, thus creating sounds.
 It's a tool to work with electronic music in a physical way, since each one of the modules is a different tangible object.
 It's also self-sufficient regarding the sound material it uses: electricity goes in and sound goes out.
 No MIDI, samples nor arduino.
 The connections between each cube are pure electronic signals transferring through pins, with magnets to hold them together.
 As in any electronic (or acoustic) instrument, the sonic possibilities are divided in generators, modifiers and controllers.
 Each one of these groups include several different cubes.

 Generators: simple wave oscillators (Sin, Sq, Tri and Saw) + White/Pink noise sources